 3. What kind of proofing experience do they provide?

 Speaking of the print process, make sure you understand how your potential business printing services offer proofs.
 In traditional printing, after preparing the press for your project, the printer would produce a sample for you to review and approve.
 When using on-demand technology, set-up isn’t as intensive, so the proof process looks different depending on your printer.
 Some print on-demand companies still use courier services to deliver a proof for your review, but this adds several hours, if not a full day to your project time.
 Other on-demand printers offer a PDF preview that uses red or dotted lines to show you where your document will be cropped.
 At Mimeo, we patented virtual proof technology, which provides a computer rendering of what your document will look like for you to flip through, zoom in, and adjust as necessary.

-4. What kind of customizations do they offer?
+4. What kind of customisations do they offer?

-If you are printing a complex business document, you probably have a lot of customizations to make.
+If you are printing a complex business document, you probably have a lot of customisations to make.
 Before selecting your print on-demand vendor, make sure you know what they can and cannot handle.
-Sometimes your customizations will require machines they don’t have or personal attention they cannot provide.
+Sometimes your customisations will require machines they don’t have or personal attention they cannot provide.

-Mimeo offers 1,000+ customization options, so you can print your business documents exactly the way you want.
+Mimeo offers 1,000+ customisation options, so you can print your business documents exactly the way you want.
 Add 10 tabs to your spiral-bound notebook, make the last page perforated, print the cover only in full-bleed color, and much more.
 The possibilities for your print are nearly endless.
-Schedule a print consultation to learn more about customizations.
+Schedule a print consultation to learn more about customisations.

 5. What is the minimum and maximum number of copies you can order?